 - Existing Plant (5 to 15 MWth): Transition phase ends in 2022

 - Existing Plant (< 5 MWth): Transition phase ends in 2027

 Monitoring Requirements and Emissions Testing

 Operators must test emissions from each unit to demonstrate compliance with emission limits.
 For new and existing MCP you must start monitoring within four months of the permit issue (or the start of operations).
 Operators are required to conduct periodic monitoring at least every three years.
-Emissions monitoring parameters are fuel dependant but typically compose:
+Emissions monitoring parameters are fuel dependent but typically compose:

 - Gas-fired processes - NOx with addition of CO (typically) but not subject to an ELV.